syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ---

-# Getting Started Xamarin iOS Checkbox (SfCheckbox)
+# Getting Started Xamarin.iOS Checkbox (SfCheckbox)
 This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfCheckBox` control.

 ## Add SfCheckBox reference